ncar-xdev/repo2apptainer/README.md

   --push / --no-push            Push singularity image to image registry.
                                 [default: False]

+  --username-collection TEXT    Username and collection to use when
+                                constructing image URI before pushing it to the registry.
+For example, user/collection:
+                                `milkshake/chocolate`.
+Used in conjunction
+                                with --push.  [default: ]

   --run / --no-run              Run container after it has been built.
                                 [default: False]